aramova/opn-diag/README.md

 As the root user, execute the script using bash:

 `bash ./opn-diag.sh`

+### Command-line Options

+*   **`--sanitize`**: Runs the script in sanitization mode.
+This will redact sensitive information from the output file, including IP addresses (v4/v6), MAC addresses, FQDNs, hostnames, and disk serial numbers.
+The resulting file is generally safe to share for public troubleshooting.

+`bash ./opn-diag.sh --sanitize`

 The script will print live progress to the terminal and inform you when it has finished.